-Voyager‘s design blueprints placed the crew quarters around Decks 4 to 8 in the upper saucer section.
-As on Star Trek: The Next Generation, the art department adopted a modular design that could be adapted as needed for each member of the crew or a ship’s guest on an episode-by-episode basis.
+Rick Sternbach’s blueprints placed the crew quarters of Voyager around Decks 4 to 8 in the upper saucer section.
+As on Star Trek: The Next Generation, the Art Department adopted a modular design that could be adapted as needed for each member of the crew or a ship’s guest on an episode-by-episode basis.

-Production Designer Richard James told Star Trek: The Magazine (November 2000) that the main set, situated across the mess hall on Paramount’s 9, was permanent, but that the interior walls had beams across the top with channels where walls could slide in and out.
+Production Designer Richard James told Star Trek: The Magazine that the main set, situated across the mess hall on Paramount’s Stage 9, was permanent, but that the interior walls had beams across the top with channels where walls could slide in and out.

 There were some elements that were the same, but we would give everyone something different so the rooms had a personality.

 There was another set on Stage 9 without windows, implying it was deeper inside the ship.
-This was also a redress of the one that had been used on Star Trek: The Next Generation, in this case for the quarters of junior officers and enlisted crew.
+This was also a redress of the quarters that had been used in The Next Generation, in this case for junior officers and enlisted crew.